LoganHild/LoganHild/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Abs-solutely-Not workout tracker!!
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ORM and MVC
 <!--
 - 👯 I’m looking to collaborate on ...